Coconut Oil Facial Mask for Clear Skin: 5 Recipes for Different Skin Conditions

 • the juice from half a lemon

-Use a fork or whisk to blend all ingredients together and apply to face for 10-15 minutes.
+Use a fork or whisk to blend all ingredients and apply to face for 10-15 minutes.
 By the way, this upright whisk is the best thing since sliced bread.
 It will help to incorporate all these ingredients better if you’re not using a blender.
 Continue as usual with rinse and face towel.

-Coconut Oil and Turmeric Face Mask
+5. Coconut Oil and Turmeric Face Mask

-You can use this face mask particularly if you want to not only brighten your skin tone, which turmeric is famous for but also to remove unwanted facial hairs.
-You’ll have to be really diligent with applying this mask.
-As with most natural beauty concoctions, they are not as potent as chemicals but they are obviously much more gentle and beneficial to your skin.
+As with most natural beauty concoctions, they are not as potent as chemicals but they are much more gentle and beneficial to your skin.
 The lack of potency means if you want them to work, you gotta be diligent.
 Apply this mask once a week to gradually thin the hairs on your face until they are no more.
 They won’t grow back!
 So obviously you want to be careful around your eyebrows with this mask but bye-bye mustache!

 You will need: